 He was a member of the Independent Project Board that oversaw the Association of British Insurers' audit of the legacy pension schemes identified by the Office of Fair Trading in 2013 as being at risk of being poor value for money, whose December 2014 report included a number of recommendations for IGCs to follow.

-Mike joined the Standard Life IGC as an Employee Member in April 2019, and has been an Employee Member of the Phoenix IGC since 2015.
-He is a qualified actuary who has been with the Phoenix Group for almost 30 years having originally joined Britannic Assurance.
-His current role is focused on strategy and planning within the life companies of the Group and supporting various projects including those related to integrating businesses acquired by the Group.
+Steven joined the IGC as an Employee Member in September 2021.
+He is a qualified actuary who has been with the Phoenix Group for over 20 years with his current role being focused on the pricing of new business for annuities and protection products within the life companies of the Group and supporting various projects including those related to changes and development of product propositions within the Group.

 Steven’s previous roles at Phoenix have mainly been within the Actuarial team where he was responsible for managing the Group’s exposure to longevity, mortality, expense and persistency risks.
 He also has experience in developing the Group’s approach to determine the amount of regulatory capital required to be held given the type of business and risks the Group has on its books and also the workings and management of with-profits funds within the Group, and therefore has a broad experience across the business.

 Andrew is an independent economist and investment consultant, who has 35 years'; experience in financial markets, most notably at Aviva Investors as Head of Economic Research and Business Risk and then Aberdeen / Standard Life Investments as Head of Global Strategy.
 He currently has a portfolio of roles, including sitting on the investment committee of the Health Foundation endowment, as an Advisory Board member for the Devlin Mambo consultancy, especially concerned with ESG advice, and an investment adviser to chartered financial planners Balmoral Asset Management, part of the Progeny Group.